juanmbellini/spatialdb-tpe/pg/README.md

 ### Get all branches within a distance from each city

 This query will return all the branches that are within a certian distance from each city saved in the database.
 Is similar to the previous queries, but using as a center the saved cities points.
-The spheroid variable must be set to ```true``` of ```false``` in order to set how the distance must be calculated.
+The spheroid variable must be set to ```true``` or ```false``` in order to set how the distance must be calculated.
 The SQL script to be used is ```cityBranches.sql```.

 ```sql
 \timing